datawire/ambassador-docs/docs/emissary/1.13/howtos/rate-limiting-tutorial.md

 # Basic rate limiting

-IMPORTANT: This guide applies to Ambassador API Gateway, use of this guide on the Ambassador Edge Stack is not fully supported.
+IMPORTANT: This guide applies to $OSSproductName$, use of this guide on $AESproductName$ is not fully supported.
 Use the existing [RateLimitService](../../topics/using/rate-limits/) instead.

-Ambassador can validate incoming requests before routing them to a backing service.
-In this tutorial, we'll configure the Ambassador API Gateway to use a simple third party rate limit service.
-If you don't want to implement your own rate limiting service, the Ambassador Edge Stack integrates a [powerful, flexible rate limiting service](../../topics/using/rate-limits/).
+$OSSproductName$ can validate incoming requests before routing them to a backing service.
+In this tutorial, we'll configure the $OSSproductName$ to use a simple third party rate limit service.
+If you don't want to implement your own rate limiting service, $AESproductName$ integrates a [powerful, flexible rate limiting service](../../topics/using/rate-limits/).

 ## Before you get started

-This tutorial assumes you have already followed the Ambassador API Gateway [Installation](../../topics/install/install-ambassador-oss) and [Quickstart Tutorial](../../tutorials/quickstart-demo) guides.
+This tutorial assumes you have already followed the $OSSproductName$ [Installation](../../topics/install/install-ambassador-oss) and [Quickstart Tutorial](../../tutorials/quickstart-demo) guides.
 If you haven't done that already, you should do so now.

-Once completed, you'll have a Kubernetes cluster running Ambassador and the Quote of the Moment service.
+Once completed, you'll have a Kubernetes cluster running $OSSproductName$ and the Quote of the Moment service.
 Let's walk through adding rate limiting to this setup.

 ## 1. Deploy the rate limit service

-Ambassador delegates the actual rate limit logic to a third party service.
+$OSSproductName$ delegates the actual rate limit logic to a third party service.
 We've written a [simple rate limit service](https://github.com/datawire/ambassador/tree/master/docker/test-ratelimit) that:

 - listens for requests on port 5000;
 - handles gRPC `shouldRateLimit` requests;